Blake Lively: Since 2013: Film career

-Lively starred opposite Jason Clarke in psychological drama All I See Is You (2016), which premiered at the Toronto International Film Festival to mixed reviews.
+Lively starred opposite Jason Clarke in psychological drama All I See Is You (2016), which premiered at the Toronto International Film Festival and received mixed reviews.
 In 2018, she starred in the mystery-thriller A Simple Favor, alongside Anna Kendrick and Henry Golding, and directed by Paul Feig.
 The film was released on September 14 and Lively's performance was acclaimed.
-Variety wrote that "She has her moments ..
-6many of them physical ..
-Lively's Emily is both repellent and irresistible."
-Some critics believed Lively could achieve her first Academy Award nomination for the role, however a nomination never eventuated.
+Variety wrote that "She has her moments...many of them physical...Lively's Emily is both repellent and irresistible".
+Some critics believed Lively could achieve her first Academy Award nomination for the role; however a nomination never eventuated.

-Lively next played the lead, a drug-addicted prostitute turned assassin, in The Rhythm Section, the film adaptation of the Mark Burnell novel The Rhythm Section, produced by Barbara Broccoli and Michael G. Wilson, and directed by Reed Morano.
-The film was released by Paramount Pictures on January 31, 2020.
-Variety noted Lively's performance as "display[ing] a realistic near-incompetence in the face of danger [that] makes her relatable in ways very few cinematic assassins have ever been."
+Lively next played the lead, a drug-addicted prostitute turned assassin, in The Rhythm Section (2020), the film adaptation of the Mark Burnell novel The Rhythm Section, produced by Barbara Broccoli and Michael G. Wilson, and directed by Reed Morano.
+The film was released by Paramount Pictures.
+Variety noted Lively's performance as "display[ing] a realistic near-incompetence in the face of danger [that] makes her relatable in ways very few cinematic assassins have ever been".

 In May 2021, it was announced that Lively would star in Lady Killer as the lead character, Josie Schuller.
 She made her directorial debut as the co-writer and director of the music video for Taylor Swift's song "I Bet You Think About Me" featuring American singer-songwriter Chris Stapleton, released on November 15, 2021, from Swift's re-recorded album Red (Taylor's Version) (2021).
 In April 2022, it was announced Lively would make her feature directing debut with an adaptation of the graphic novel Seconds by Bryan Lee O'Malley, with Edgar Wright writing the screenplay and producing.
-In January 2023, it was announced that she would star in the film adaptation of Colleen Hoover's novel It Ends with Us as the lead character, Lily Bloom.
+In January 2023, it was announced that she would star in the romantic drama film adaptation of Colleen Hoover's novel It Ends with Us as the lead character, Lily Bloom.

-In August 2024, Lively and her husband Ryan Reynolds became the first married Hollywood couple to have two separate films in which they starred top the box office on the same weekend since Bruce Willis and Demi Moore in 1990, when their respective films It Ends With Us and Deadpool & Wolverine occupied the number one and number two spots at the box office during the August 9–11 weekend.
+In August 2024, Lively and her husband Ryan Reynolds became the first married Hollywood couple to have two separate films in which they starred top the box office on the same weekend since Bruce Willis and Demi Moore in 1990.
+Their respective films It Ends With Us and Deadpool & Wolverine occupied the number one and number two spots at the box office during the weekend of August 9–11.